lizrice/katacoda-scenarios/skaffold/step2.md

 The build step will generate the `hello` container image by doing a Docker build.
 By default the build context is the current directory, and we already have a Dockerfile in this directory which describes how to build the image.
 The `image` field in the `skaffold.yaml` file tells skaffold to tag it with the name `hello`.

-Because you are running a local Kubernetes cluster in minikube, Skaffold skips the step of pushing images to a registry.
+Because you are running a local, single-node Kubernetes cluster in Katacoda, Skaffold skips the step of pushing images to a registry.

 **Deploy**